You are welcome here. Join us.

 You'll learn about the science of addiction, different types of drugs, enabling, healthy boundaries, communication, types of treatment, relapse and ending the stigma.
 We also regularly bring in guest speakers.

-As we say each week, there is always HOPE!
+As we say each week, there is always HOPE.
+HOPE!

 " I am grateful for the Mom of an Addict group and the many resources it offers!
 Dealing with my adult child's addiction has been the biggest challenge of my life.
 When I first heard of this group and started attending about a year ago, I was at a very low point and didn't know what to do.